kartik-neal/Project-Santa-Cruz-Preview/release-notes/known-issues.md

-﻿﻿﻿﻿﻿
-# **Known Issues**
+﻿﻿# Known Issues

-If you encounter any of these issues it is not necessary to open a bug, as we are aware of them.
-If you have trouble with any of the work arounds, please open an Issue in GitHub.
+If you encounter any of these issues, it is not necessary to open a bug.
+If you have trouble with any of the workarounds, please open an Issue in GitHub.

 |Area|Description of Issue|Workaround|
 |:------|:--|:--|